brendanstennett/has_unique_slug/README.md

 You do not have to call parameterize on name, this will be done automatically.
 (You don't even need to add dash, a space will work fine)

+Use the rails built-in convention for finding by an attribute.

-You do not have to modify your controller to find records:
+Note: you will have to modify this if your slug column is set to something else.

     class PostsController < ApplicationController

         # ...

         def show
-            @post = Post.find params[:id]
+            @post = Post.find_by_slug params[:id]
             # you may still use find_by_id to find a record by the database id if need be
         end
     end